Shoilee/stamboeken_htr/README.md

 # Handwritten Table to Knowledge Graph

-This project converts handwritten table images into structured Knowledge Graphs (KGs) with **triple-level provenance**.
+This project converts handwritten table images into structured Knowledge Graphs (KGs) with **cell-level provenance**.

 ❗ *Research Gap*: End-to-end processing of handwritten tables to structured Knowledge Graphs lacks reliability and traceability.